 Alice was going to scream again; but Aya was sitting near them in silence.
 She had been parted without a choice from her loved one.
 As Karen had been cut off from from her Honoka, not knowing if she was hurt or worse, but still acting cheerful for them all.
 Karen and Aya had to bear it, and so did she.

 They could say nothing else but with embraces and tears, and barely noticed Aya dash out.
-She had felt if she watched them any longer, she would vomit.
+If she had watched them any longer, she would have started to feel sick.

 "…so, we're going to be staying with Yoko's grandmother, until everything settles down.
 Thank you for having us."

 Story finished, Alice breathed out.
-Nothing could seem more settled than the quiet roads of this village, raised between the flat ricefieldsand open fields of this village.
+Nothing could seem more settled than the quiet roads of this village, raised between the flat rice paddies and cowfields.
 But at the thought of Shino, she could barely hide the chaos in her heart.

 "No, the pleasure is all ours, Miss Alice" Hotaru flushed and bowed deeply, "We can't offer you much, but I hope we can be friends."
-Alice went pink with happiness at being called 'Miss', causing Hotaru to very nearly swoon; Alice's petite and glowing appearance had manifestly bowled her over.
+Alice went pink with happiness at being called 'Miss', which looked so cute that Hotaru very nearly swoon; Alice's petite and fair appearance had manifestly bowled her over.

 "Yeah, nice to meet you."
 Natsumi added, "Do I really look like these kids' sister?"